Angels-Of-Ares/AoA-Website/src/_contents/what-we-do.md

 ### We Degen.

+- Subscription based membership with revenue share to Angels
 - Alpha chat for first hand knowledge of all ecosystem movements and launches
-- Ninjaman, Swapman, and the rest of the bot crew we have keep us well informed on all chain activity in realtime
+- Ninjaman, Swapman, Discoman, and the rest of the bot crew we have keep us well informed on all chain activity in realtime